Naseband/ProcessLoopbackCapture/README.md

 If StartCapture returns an error, the capture client is reset completely and you are free to try again.

 A ProcessLoopbackCapture instance can also be destroyed at any time.
-The AudioClients will be unitialized properly.
+The AudioClient will be uninitialized properly.

 # Notes